The Discovery Center: The creative reuse of an abandoned city reservoir

 Visitors to the Discovery Center are often amazed by what they see on the other side of this building.
 (Rob Cardillo)

 Follow a gently sloping path up an embankment off Reservoir Drive and walk through the new building standing at the top, and you’ll find a view you wouldn’t expect in North Philadelphia: a 37-acre body of water that mirrors both the greenery lining its shore and the blue sky above.
-If your timing is right, you may see a heron circling above, or f locks of geese or ducks taking off in formation from the water’s glassy surface.
+If your timing is right, you may see a heron circling above, or flocks of geese or ducks taking off in formation from the water’s glassy surface.

 Once an integral part of Philadelphia’s water supply system, the East Park Reservoir’s West Basin (now rechristened the Strawberry Mansion Reservoir) is now the centerpiece of the Discovery Center, a joint venture between Audubon Pennsylvania and the Philadelphia Outward Bound School, with support from Philadelphia Parks & Recreation.